SAP/fundamental-styles/docs/pages/layouts/shell-layout.md

 There are two options for Application overlay.

 - `.fd-overlay--modal`: Dims background and position the modal in the center of the viewport.
-- `.fd-overlay--alert`: Does not dim the background and positions the alert component near the top of the viewport.
+- `.fd-overlay--message-strip`: Does not dim the background and positions the message strip component near the top of the viewport.
 Commonly the `fd-overlay` class will be added to the overlay to dim the background and center the content, as with a modal.
 However, the container is generic enough to accommodate any full-UI takeover.

 The container visibility can be toggled with the `aria-hidden` attribute.